 Every new year brings a new list of resolutions.
 Chances are you’ve committed to getting healthy, getting organized, living life to the fullest, learning a new hobby or traveling more.

-But then, reality kicks in after the holidays.
-Back at work, the pace picks back up and our plates fill up quickly.
-In turn, all of those exciting activities and initiatives become harder and harder to keep up with.
+But so often after the holidays, reality kicks back in and plates fill up quickly.
+As a result, all of those exciting activities and initiatives become harder and harder to keep up with.

-As HR professionals, there are many things we can encourage in the workplace to help our employees stick to their resolutions—and avoid burnout by next month.
+As HR professionals, there are many ways to encourage employees stick to their resolutions in the workplace and avoid burnout.
 Here are six HR resolutions employers should adopt to promote that elusive work life balance and a healthier lifestyle for our employees.